OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

 For more information on this tab, which is available in several course elements, see [here](../learningresources/Course_Elements.md).

+As **author** you can activate the automatic creation of to-dos (available from release 18.2).
+If a submission deadline has been set for one of the workflow steps (deadline), a to-do is automatically created for the course participants.

+The **participants** can find the to-dos in their personal menu under their to-dos.
+The best way for coaches to get an overview of the status of the to-dos is to go to **Administration > To-dos**.

+Further information on To-dos can be found [here](../basic_concepts/To_Dos_Basics.md).

-### Tab "Reminders"
+### Tab "Reminders & To-dos"

-If required, create reminders for participants to work on the course element.
+If necessary, create reminders for participants to complete the course element.

 For more information on this tab, which is available in several course elements, see [here](../learningresources/Course_Reminders.md).

+!!! note "Note"

+    Not in this tab, but under **Settings > "Options" tab > "Coach settings"**, a checkbox can be used to determine whether coaches can edit to-dos.

 ## Tasks and Group Tasks aus der User-Perspektive